-Collective performance is based on Key Performance Indicators (KPIs) designed to show that the Executive Board is acting as one Team.
-Every year, the Bank draws up a strategic plan, from which are derived indicators enabling the Executive Board to measure and assess the Bank performance.
+Collective performance is based on Key Performance Indicators (KPIs), designed to show that the Executive Board is acting as one team.
+Every year, BNP Paribas Fortis draws up a strategic plan, from which are derived indicators enabling the Executive Board to measure and assess BNP Paribas Fortis' collective performance.
 The performance criteria measured for each business are: financial results, cost management, risk management/compliance, long term developments, Corporate Social Responsibility, and people management.
-On a yearly basis, the Executive Board receives a score for its overall performance.
+On a yearly basis, the Executive Board receives a score for its overall collective performance.